Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Introduction

 The Rayleigh-Lamb spectrum, originally developed for free spherical interfaces, has been extended to also account for constrained spherical inviscid drops. \cite{Strani1984FreeSupport} first introduced this extension by considering a constraint in the form of a spherical bowl.
 Later, \cite{Bostwick2014DynamicsTheory} explored the dynamics of an inviscid sessile drop resting on a flat, planar support, analysing its natural oscillations.
 They showed that these oscillations are influenced by the static contact angle and the mobility of the contact line.
 Notably, they also found that a flat support breaks the spectral degeneracy, leading to shape modes with the same degree $l$ but different order $m$ exhibiting distinct resonance frequencies.
 These theoretical predictions align reasonably well with experimental observations by \cite{Chang2013SubstrateDrops,Chang2015DynamicsExperiment} for pinned drops with minimal gravitational effects, although the agreement weakens for flatter drops and higher-order modes.
-The researchers also discovered the phenomenon of mode mixing, where multiple mode shapes are simultaneously excited by a single driving frequency.
+The researchers also discovered the phenomenon of mode mixing, where multiple mode shapes are excited by a single driving frequency.
 An alternative analytical approach for predicting the shape mode spectrum of sessile drops, proposed by \cite{Sharma2021OnProblem}, provides more accurate results for flatter drops.
+In their experimental study, \cite{Vukasinovic2007DynamicsVibration} found that harmonic axisymmetric standing waves emerge even under minimal forcing.
+When the forcing amplitude exceeds a critical threshold, the Faraday instability generates half-harmonic azimuthal waves along the contact line.
+At even higher forcing amplitudes, these waves merge with the harmonic waves, creating a lattice-like pattern.
+These distinctive patterns were also reported in three-dimensional viscous simulations by \cite{Panda2023AxisymmetricDrop}.

 Compared to drops, bubbles exhibit richer dynamics owing to the additional degree of freedom introduced by the compressibility of the inner fluid.
-When subjected to an acoustic driving with a wavelength significantly larger than the bubble size, free bubbles undergo spherical oscillations, which correspond to the [0,0] mode in spherical harmonics terminology.
-The natural angular frequency $\omega_0$ of this mode, for small deformations, can be determined by linearising the Rayleigh-Plesset equation in combination with the polytropic gas approximation, which describes the dynamics of a spherical bubble \citep{Plesset1977BubbleCavitation}, as follows:
+When subjected to an acoustic driving with a wavelength significantly larger than the bubble size, free bubbles undergo spherical oscillations, which correspond to the $l=0$ mode in spherical harmonics terminology.
+The natural angular frequency $\omega_{0,0}$ of this mode, for small deformations, can be determined by linearising the Rayleigh-Plesset equation in combination with the polytropic gas approximation, which describes the dynamics of a spherical bubble \citep{Plesset1977BubbleCavitation}, as follows: